lambda-snail/uuid-lib/README.md

 Care must be taken, however, as this function uses timestamps with millisecond precision, and even the maximum number of 4096 may be created quicker than that (depending on the speed of your machine).
-Take a look at the provided benchmarks to get some concrete numbers on your machine.
+Take a look at the provided benchmarks to get some concrete numbers for your system.

 If you need more than 4096 `uuid`s then there is also the monotonic random method: